 Enterprise Architect has a useful extension for strategic modeling that allows a series of strategic diagrams to be created, including a Balanced Scorecard.
-Like many of the strategic diagrams, a Balanced Scorecard can be conveniently created from a diagram Pattern available from the Strategic Modeling toolbox group.
+Like many of the strategic diagrams, a Balanced Scorecard can be conveniently created from a diagram Pattern available from the 'Strategic Modeling' pages of the Toolbox.